universitytheater/utheater.github.io/_bylaws/0_bylaws_ut_main.md

 ### B. Membership, Meetings and Voting

 1. #### Composition
     UT Committee consists of student voting members and non-voting UT/TAPS Professional Staff.
 The student members are elected annually from the UT community, and consist of:
       * 10 general members
       * 1 Dean's Men representative, nominated by the Dean's Men
       * 1 Off-Off Campus representative, nominated by Off-Off
       * 1 representative from Student Administrative Staff
       * 1 representative from Student Technical Staff

 2.  #### Elections
     Students on the Committee serve one-year terms.
 Elections for general members are held Seventh Week of Winter Quarter.
 Elections for representatives from the Dean’s Men, Off-Off, Student Staff, and Tech Staff are held according to the schedules determined in the bylaws of those organizations.
 Vacancies at other times will be filled by Special Elections.
 At least two weeks in advance of the election, a notice shall be posted to the UT general list-host (utheater-general@lists.uchicago.edu).
       * ##### Eligibility

         To run for Committee, a candidate must be either:

+          {:.ul-lower-roman}
           * a registered student with TWO (2) University Theater cast or production staff credits within the FOUR (4) quarters prior to the election, including the quarter of the election and excluding any quarters spent studying abroad; or,
           * a member of Off-Off Campus in their second quarter of training.
           * a curator of Theater [24] for three (3) quarters within the last five (5) quarters prior to the election, including the quarter of the election and excluding quarters spent abroad.

         Candidates must also be prepared to be available for the 5pm Monday meeting time for the entirety of their potential term.
 Collaboration credits do not count as University Theater credits.